goldbergyoni/nodebestpractices/README.md

 **TL;DR:** DOS attacks of many varieties can be mitigated by limiting the body size of incoming requests to your web application.

-**Otherwise:** requests with no restriction towards their payload/body size may simply cause a denial-of-service in various parts of your application, leading to problems and other unwanted and risky side-effects.
+**Otherwise:** your application will have to deal with large requests, unable to process the other important work it has to accomplish, leading to performance implications and vulnerability towards DOS attacks

 🔗 [**Read More:**](/sections/security/requestpayloadsizelimit.md)